lucasnather/find-a-friend/README.md

 <h2>About Project</h2>

-<p>The Find A Friend Back-End is an API to register your ORG and the Pets that you want to put up to adoption, and with facilites the adopters can navigate to application and send messages to the orgs to adopt Pets</p>
+<p>The Find A Friend Back-End is an API to register your ORG and the Pets that you want to put up to adoption and with facilites the adopters can navigate to application and send messages to the orgs to adopt Pets</p>

 <h3>Technologies</h3>